JMU Major: Athletic Training

 Description of the Major

-The major is a part of the Department of Health Sciences, a program within the College of Health and Behavioral Studies.This major prepares students to become a Certified Athletic Trainer.
+The major is a part of the Department of Health Sciences, an academic unit within the College of Health and Behavioral Studies.This major prepares students to become a Certified Athletic Trainer.
 Areas of study include injury prevention, emergency care, injury evaluation, and rehabilitation of athletes and patients who are physically active.
 Athletic training is not an open major.
 Students are selected through a competitive admission process with applications due during your fourth semester.

 Declaring the Major